opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 * GeoLite2 Country: https://geoip.maps.opensearch.org/v1/geolite2-country/manifest.json
 * GeoLite2 ASN: https://geoip.maps.opensearch.org/v1/geolite2-asn/manifest.json

-If OpenSearch cannot update a data source from the endpoints in 30 days, OpenSearch does not add GeoIP data to the documents, instead it adds `"error":"ip2geo_data_expired"`.
+If a OpenSearch cluster cannot update a data source from the endpoints in 30 days, the cluster does not add GeoIP data to the documents, instead it adds `"error":"ip2geo_data_expired"`.

 The following table lists the IP2Geo data source options.